Field Options Sync

 Sync Error Notifications

-section you can determine if you want to receive error notifications.
+In the Settings section you can determine if you want to receive error notifications.
 If activated, you’ll receive an email right after an error happens – but only once a day to prevent spam.

-API Token (legacy)
+API Token (Legacy)

 API Token is no longer necessary and has been removed.